sezzgi/sezgi/README.md

 ## About Me

-With a major in English Language and Literature and extensive experience in customer service, I offer a unique perspective on technical implementation and communication in cloud environments.
-I am skilled in implementing cloud solutions and CI/CD pipelines, effectively bridging the gap between technical and business needs.
-My demonstrated successes include:
+AWS Certified Solutions Architect leveraging hands-on DevOps project experience and a unique background in customer service.
+Through practical implementation of cloud solutions, I've developed expertise in:

-- Building and automating cloud infrastructure using AWS services
+- Architecting and automating scalable cloud infrastructure
 - Implementing efficient CI/CD pipelines and monitoring solutions
 - Translating complex technical concepts for diverse stakeholders
 - Driving collaborative solutions through clear communication
-- Developing audience-focused technical documentation

-Currently focused on cloud automation, containerization, and infrastructure as code, while applying customer-centric problem-solving to DevOps practices.
+Currently focused on cloud automation and infrastructure as code while actively seeking an entry-level DevOps role to contribute these skills in a professional environment.

 ## 🎓 Education & Certifications
 - Bachelor's Degree in English Language and Literature